-At Colombo & Hurd, our investor visa lawyers are proud to provide assistance, guidance, and representation for an array of investor visas.
+At Colombo & Hurd, our investor visa lawyers in Orlando and Tampa are proud to provide assistance, guidance, and representation for an array of investor visas.
 We are pleased to offer guidance regarding E-1 visas for treaty traders and E-2 visas.
 These visas are non-immigrant in nature and the beneficiary must maintain an intention to leave the United States upon their expiration, but can allow individuals the freedom to pursue their business goals within the United States.
 Our immigration lawyers also provide trusted guidance for immigrant investors who wish to come to live and work in the United States permanently.
 We assist these entrepreneurs with EB-5 filings and provide guidance regarding the fulfillment of visa conditions.
 At Colombo & Hurd, we never provide legal advice without first gaining a thorough understanding of your business or immigration goals.
 Furthermore, we believe in an individualized one-on-one approach to the practice of law.
 To schedule a confidential consultation with one of our experienced immigration lawyers at our Orlando office at (407) 478-1111 or at our Tampa law office at (813) 444-1114.
 You can also contact us online to schedule a confidential meeting via skype.

 E-1 Visas: Treaty Trader Visas